mrmoje/mrmoje.github.io/content/uPy_powerstrip_part1.md

 ![G3MB-202P_PIC][G3MB-202P_PIC]
 ***fig.4 Left:- OMRON G3MB-202P SSR.
 Right:- schematic of typical SSR***

-Comming in a nice compact 20x24.5x5.5mm package and capable of max 2 Amps thru the high voltage side, It's more than good enough for the job since we were only going to switch 240V 3-Watt LED lamps with it.
+Coming in a nice compact 20x24.5x5.5mm package and capable of max 2 Amps thru the high voltage side, It's more than good enough for the job since we are only going to switch 240V 3-Watt LED lamps with it.
-(For the murrcans, mm here = millimeters.
+***(For the murrcans, mm here = millimeters.
 For moonlanding units, divide by 25.4.
-Also, Apollo used SI units for the critical stuff)
+Also, Apollo used SI units for the critical stuff)***

-Another nice thing is that it provides opto isolation out of the box.
+Another nice thing is that it provides opto-isolation out of the box.
 Yaani the low and high voltage side are electronically isolated by an [optocoupler][WIKIP_OPTOCOUPLER] and all it asks for is 5V to power its internal IR LED.

-Operation is simple, supply 5V to pins 3(+) & 4(-), and the HV side, pins 1 and 2, complete the AC circuit for you.
+Operation is simple, supply 5V to pins `3(+)` & `4(-)`, and the HV side, pins `1` and `2`, complete the AC circuit for you.
-Very oversimplified SSR operation but id like to keep the article simple.
+Very oversimplified SSR operation but I'd like to keep the article simple.
 If you want more detail on how the thing operates, [check this guide out][OMRON_SSR_TECH_EXPLANATION].
-Also, good thing to keep in mind afew [PRECAUTIONS][OMRON_SSR_PRECAUTIONS] for the compnent. (useful shoudl you decide to replicate)
+Also, good thing to keep in mind a few [PRECAUTIONS][OMRON_SSR_PRECAUTIONS] for the component. (useful should you decide to replicate)

 There is one small prollem however, our ESP12 will only put out 3.3V from any of the said 4 GPIO pins which is insufficient to switch on our SSR.
-When any of those pins go high at 3.3, we need to convert that to a 5V input for the SSR to fully power on (see the datasheet).
+When any of those GPIO pins go high at 3.3V, we need to convert that to a 5V input for the SSR to fully power on (see the datasheet).
 Thus we require a logic level converter of sorts!

 #Logic level conv - ESP12 => BC547 => SSR

-To carry out the 3.3V to 5V conversion, I chose a NPN transistor as a "low side" switch and I settled on the BC547 because I had plenty at home not to mention that it's also quite a capable component for the job.
+To carry out the 3.3V to 5V conversion, I chose a NPN transistor as a "low side" switch and settled on the BC547 because I had plenty at home not to mention that it's also quite a capable component for the job.

 ![BC547_G3MB-202P_PIC][BC547_G3MB-202P_PIC]